Cog-Creators/Red-DiscordBot/docs/autostart_pm2.rst

 Installing PM2
 --------------

 Start by installing Node.JS and NPM via your favorite package distributor.
-From there run the following command.
+From there run the following command:

 :code:`npm install pm2 -g`